to8toFE/puppeteer-domkit/README.md

 })();
 ```

-> Except some event trigger and several methods, most of DOM operation are based on zeptojs, which would be injected when page on load.
+> Except some event trigger and some methods, most of DOM api are based on zeptojs, which would be injected when page on load.

 [zepto.js Doc](https://zeptojs.com/)

 What's different from `zepto.js` is that, `puppeteer-domkit` only supports getting data from dom but not setting data to dom or changing dom.

+In chromium page, it was modified for `puppeteer-domkit` and exposes `$Z` namespace.

-### The Methods return instance of VSelector
+## Methods return instance of VSelector

 `has`, `not`, `parents`, `parent`, `children`, `siblings`, `prev`, `next`, `find`, `eq`, `first`, `last`